-The only increase over face value you will find among 1982 cents comes in those which are uncirculated.
+The only increase over face value you will find among 1982 cents comes that those that are uncirculated:

-I also like this article that talks about science projects which can be done with Lincoln cents, discussing in great detail the copper versus zinc properties, and even a bit about dropping the cents to discern which are copper and which are zinc.
+I also like this article that talks about science projects which can be done with Lincoln cents — because it discusses in great detail the copper versus zinc properties, and even a bit about dropping pennies to discern which are copper and which are zinc.